-David Catanoso

-[Organization 2 name/acronym] system owner.

-Enter your organization system owner full name here.
+Christopher Brown

 Incident Preparation:

 Make training available as is appropriate and necessary to the facility incident response personnel.

 Ensure that all users of VA information and information systems under their responsibility take annual security awareness and privacy training.

 Ensure that all users of VA information and information systems under their responsibility take ownership/responsibility for the data at their disposal.